Skip to content

 Why tick-box training happens (even in good organisations)

-Tick-box training is a predictable outcome of a predictable system.
+Tick-box training is a predictable outcome of a predictable system because the system rewards artefacts that are easy to report.

 A module exists. → People complete it. → A certificate appears. → Governance gets a clean audit trail.